RUL 05.67.12 – Division of Academic and Student Affairs/University College Professional Track Contract and Promotion Standards and Procedures

 2. AREAS OF FACULTY RESPONSIBILITY

-2.3 The Statement of Faculty Responsibilities (SFR) should reflect an appropriate mix of realms supportive of the department and college missions.
-All faculty members’ SFRs must include a strong focus on the realm of Teaching and Mentoring.
+2.2 The standards used in evaluating the performance of faculty members should reflect the mission of the department and DASA/UC and a high level of expectation for the faculty member’s effort within the discipline.2.3 The Statement of Faculty Responsibilities (SFR) should reflect an appropriate mix of realms supportive of the department and DASA/UC missions.
+All faculty members’ SFRs must include a strong focus on the realm of Teaching and Mentoring of Undergraduate and Graduate Students.

 3. GENERAL STANDARDS AND CRITERIA

-At the college level, the review of candidates will employ the standards of the university, standards in this college rule, and the department’s definition of standards in the realms with the expectation that faculty who are appointed and promoted within the college are highly qualified within their discipline.
-The merit of the faculty member’s performance rather than time in rank is the basic standard for all recommendations for promotion.
+3.2 The merit of the faculty member’s performance rather than time in rank is the basic standard for all recommendations for promotion.
 However, the dossier must demonstrate that the faculty member has established a record of performance at NC State consistent with promotion criteria.

-4. PROCEDURES FOR FACULTY REVIEW IN DASA
+4. PROCEDURES FOR FACULTY REVIEW IN DASA/UC

-4.1 DASA Promotion Committee
+4.1 DASA/UC Reappointment Promotion and Tenure Committee (CRPTC)

 5. PROFESSIONAL FACULTY RANK AND TITLES